 Residents have access to computers and printers located throughout the Law School.
 The computer room in the Law Library is available only to NYU School of Law students.
 For more information about computing at the Law School, contact the Department of Information and Technology Services.

-To request toner or paper for printers in the Mercer lobby or computer labs and D’Agostino Commons or computer lab, please contact the front desk.
+To request toner or paper for printers in the Hayden lobby or computer labs and D’Agostino Commons or computer lab, please contact the front desk.

 Report computer and printer hardware problems to the Department of Information and Technology Services at 212-998-6719

-Both D’Agostino and Mercer residence halls receive cable television through NYU Campus Cable.
+Both D’Agostino and Hayden halls receive cable television through NYU Campus Cable.
 Residents must provide their own television sets and cable cords.
 Instructions on how to connect your television to campus cable can be found here.

 Residents of 130 MacDougal Street may personally contract with an external cable provider.

-D’Agostino and Mercer residence halls are part of the NYU telephone service.
-Telephone numbers are provided to students before arrival.
+D’Agostino and Hayden residence halls are part of the NYU telephone service.
+Telephone numbers are provided to students upon arrival.

 This service includes: